tristantao/kaggle_survivor/writeup.md

 We now begin the following:
-- [] Begin working on improving the model, by adding additional variables.
+- [] Creating additional variables which may improve the accuracy of our model.

 #####Variable 1: Child.
 This additional variable choice stems from the fact that we suspect that being a child might affect the survival rate of a passanger.